scott-robbins/AGI/README.md

  By Far the code written in C is fastest for both a laptop and a Raspberry pi, however it is interesting to see the orders of magnitude difference between the languages and across different domains.

+ The results do seem to confirm a suspicion I've had though, that python is generally faster for numeric calculations, and computation intensive programming while java excels in the file IO and string manipulation domaian.
+Then again, that could be my own approach to programming in these languages, however as the benchmark scripts are basically 10-20 lines each I think it's a fairly bare bones side by side comparison.